farzamsh/FineIllDoItMySelf/README.md

    - ✅ In logs
 3. Two step attacks in battle page, first show the dice and access to add or change or reroll
    - ✅ Building new attack card and the two steps
+   - Dice format support for added amount to the dice
    - Cleaning the code and deleting the old format
-   - UI improvment of the attack card
+   - ✅ UI improvment of the attack card
 4. Adding saving throws to character sheet
 5. Adding Attack types of attack roll, DC based and auto hit
 6. Adding Multi choice Attack